deprecate/generator-ember/readme.md

 ## Usage

+First, if you have not installed yo yet via npm, do this:

+- `npm install -g yo grunt-cli bower`

-Execute these steps from the command line, one after another:
+After installing yo, execute these steps one after another:

+- `npm install -g generator-ember`
-1. `mkdir webapp && cd webapp`
+- `mkdir webapp && cd webapp`
-2. `npm install -g generator-ember`
-3. `yo ember`
+- `yo ember`
-4. `grunt server`
+- `grunt server --force`

 A page with "Welcome to Ember.js" should appear in your browser.